The Weill Neurohub leads breakthroughs in neuroscience by strengthening collaborative relationships among world-class researchers and clinicians.

 The first six projects awarded in the Pillars Program are:

-Engineering and application of “NextGen 7T” MRI Scanner
+Engineering and application of “NextGen 7T” MRI scanner

 The NextGen 7T project aims to create the world’s most powerful magnetic resonance imaging (MRI) scanner.
 It will allow investigators to see brain structures as small as 200 to 300 microns – one-quarter of the size of a grain of sand – which is about 60 times sharper than a standard hospital MRI.
 This ultra-high resolution will enable the discovery of previously unknown brain circuits and functions, providing investigators with new insights into brain diseases and how to treat them.
 Weill Neurohub funding will complete the construction of the scanner and the facility to operate it and support research to evaluate the first use cases.